RC-14/StreamScript/README.md

   * [ ] Change how VideoManager works
     * [x] Make a second object (and function) for URLs and sources to find the latest source for a URL
     * [x] Ensure that there is only one source per URL (and vice versa) in the objects
-    * [ ] Add timestamps to the sources (maybe with a third object) and remove them when they're too old
   * [ ] Load the video from `location.search` into the video element
     * [ ] Load the url into an iframe
     * [ ] If the MIME-Type is compatible with the video element set the video src to `location.href` of the iframe